 Every year over 8000 metric tonnes of synthetic musks are produced worldwide.
 Because these molecules are highly stable and are only partially biodegradable, they accumulate and remain persistent in the environment, contaminating the aquatic environment, air and soil, and the air inside our homes.
 These chemicals are toxic to a variety of aquatic organisms and have been found in commonly consumed seafood such as salmon and shrimp.

 Why are synthetic musks used?

-Synthetic musks have been in use in perfumery and fragrance since the late 19th century, but with the banning of sourcing musk from musk deer and sperm whales, and and a tendency toward the lesser use of animal musks, the use of synthetic musk began to really take of in the 1990s.
+Synthetic musks have been in use in perfume since the late 19th century, but with the banning of the use of some animals musks, the use of synthetic musk began to really take of in the 1990s.